clementw168/clementw168.github.io/_includes/about/en.md

 - I was born in France from Asian parents, have lived in the US and Germany for 6 months each.
 - Even though I'm not particularly good at it, I love sports: volleyball, bouldering, spikeball, running, biking...
-- There's no fun if I don't aim for the best.
-Being competitive brings so much value, and it's okay not to be the best.
 - One day, I was playing basketball to cool down after an exam when I slipped on a clementine and broke my ankle.
 I then walked with crutches for 2 months.